-Restricted Stock Units and Performance Units .
+Restricted Stock Units and Performance Units.
 A grant of restricted stock units or performance units will not result in taxable income to the participant at the time of grant and we will not be entitled to a corresponding deduction.
 Upon vesting and issuance of the underlying shares, the holder will realize ordinary income in an amount equal to the then fair market value of the issued shares and we will be entitled to a corresponding deduction.
 Gains or losses realized by the participant upon disposition of such shares will be treated as capital gains or losses, with the basis in such shares equal to the fair market value of the shares at the time of vesting and issuance.
-Dividend equivalents paid to the holder of restricted stock units during the restricted period also will be compensation income to the participant and we will be entitled to a corresponding deduction 83(b) of the Code may be made with respect to restricted stock units and performance units.
+Dividend equivalents paid to the holder of restricted stock units during the restricted period also will be compensation income to the participant and we will be entitled to a corresponding deduction when the dividend equivalents are paid.
+No election pursuant to Section 83(b) of the Code may be made with respect to restricted stock units and performance units.